nats-io/natscli/README.md

 ### Message Sets

-Message sets define how messages are stored and how long they are kept for.
-Message sets consume normal NATS topics, any message found on those topics will be delivered to the defined storage system.
+Message Sets define how messages are stored and how long they are kept for.
+Message Sets consume normal NATS topics, any message found on those topics will be delivered to the defined storage system.
 You can do a normal publish to the topic for unacknowledged delivery, else if you send a Request to the topic the JetStream server will reply with an acknowledgement that it was stored.

 Today in the tech preview we have `file` and `memory` based storage systems, we do not yet support clustering.

 In the diagram above we show the concept of storing all `ORDERS.*` in the Message Set even though there are many types of order related message.
 We'll show how you can selectively consume subsets of messages later.
 Relatively speaking the Message Set is the most resource consuming component so being able to combine related data in this manner is important to consider.

-Message sets can consume many subjects, here we have `ORDERS.*` but we could also consume `SHIPPING.state` into the same message set should that make sense (not shown here).
+Message Sets can consume many subjects, here we have `ORDERS.*` but we could also consume `SHIPPING.state` into the same message set should that make sense (not shown here).

-Message sets support various retention policies - they can be kept based on limits like max count, size or age but also more novel methods like keep them as long as any observables have them unacknowledged or work queue like behavior where a message is removed after first ack.
+Message Sets support various retention policies - they can be kept based on limits like max count, size or age but also more novel methods like keep them as long as any observables have them unacknowledged or work queue like behavior where a message is removed after first ack.

 When defining Message Sets the items below make up the entire configuration of the set.